Is It Better To Buy A Lab Diamond Or A Mined Diamond?

 Some buyers perceive a mined diamond as more “real”, which is very a valid perception in the traditional sense.
 If it's important to you, regardless of the reason, make it a priority.

 Only you can determine your priorities when selecting a diamond.
-I am please to offer a selection of diamonds for engagement rings that include both lab diamonds and mined diamonds, online and in real life.
+I am please to offer a selection of diamonds for engagement rings that include both lab diamonds and natural diamonds, online and in real life.
 There is no wrong choice so go with the diamond that suits your priorities and budget.